 With Michigan Scientific High Resolution Wheel Torque Transducers it is possible to measure aerodynamic drag, brake drag, tire rolling resistance, and bearing seal drag in on road testing.
 Model TW12.8HRMS175 can be used to test cars and SUVs and resolves 0.1 N-m, while model TWHR2000 can be used to test commercial trucks and resolves 0.8 N-m.
 High Resolution Wheel Torque Transducers are commonly used for on-road measurement of chassis system losses which influence fuel economy.
 It is the ideal tool for fuel regulation testing.

-The Michigan Scientific transducer calibration process complies with ISO 9001 requirements and all reference measurement equipment is traceable to National Institute of Standards and Technology (NIST).
+The Michigan Scientific transducer calibration process complies with ISO 9001:2015 and ISO/IEC 17025:2017 requirements and all reference measurement equipment is traceable to National Institute of Standards and Technology (NIST).
 It is recommended that customers send in their transducers after one year of use, and then every two years after that.
 This is an easy way to ensure that the transducer is functioning properly and has not incurred any damage during use.

 With the development of the patented transducer calibration machine, calibration time has significantly decreased, allowing for a faster turnaround and return to customer.
 There are multiple locations throughout the globe to get a Michigan Scientific transducer calibrated.
 The calibration process is now also automated, which allows our highly skilled technicians to focus on transducer design and manufacturing improvements.